Here’s when the City Council could upzone Seattle neighborhoods

-The City Council outlined a tentative timeline for when it might approve upzones in neighborhoods across the city.
+The City Council outlined a tentative timeline for when it might approve upzones in parts of more than two dozen neighborhoods across Seattle.

 The Seattle City Council intends to vote in late March on a plan that would allow larger buildings and impose affordable-housing requirements in the cores of more than two dozen neighborhoods, according to a tentative timeline made public Monday.